 Entry Fee: Yes

-Covered by Passes?: Yes, Barcelona Card (free) and Go Barcelona Pass (free)
+Covered by Passes: Free with the Barcelona Card and Go Barcelona Pass

 The museum has a small collection of work by Gaudí which mainly includes pieces of furniture.
 It is interesting to compare the furniture of Gaudí to other artists who were part of the Catalan modernism movement such as Joan Busquets and Gaspar Homar.